Certificate III in Information, Digital Media and Technology

 - developing a 3D walk cycle

-Developed in conjunction with industry, this course will provide you with a true opportunity to work part time in the Australian games development industry.
+Developed in conjunction with industry, our games design course provides you with a real opportunity to work part-time in the Australian games development industry.

 |Campuses||Off Campus, Workplace, Box Hill, City, Lilydale|

 |Service & Amenities*||$155.00|

 |Core Skills Support**||$75.00|

 |Retain Course Items***||No fee applies|